izarte/Connect-6-engine/README.md

         new white   - start a new game and set it to White. depth d     - set the alpha-beta search depth, default is 6. help        - print this
-        " genetic     - start the genetic competition.\n"
+        genetic     - start the genetic competition.
-        " metrics     - get times and nodes for 10 moves for each player"
+        metrics     - get times and nodes for 10 moves for each player